Man dies due to self-inflicted gunshot wound

 -

-Men’s Basketball take win from Monroe
+Men’s Basketball continues win streak in South Carolina

 Lifestyle